roman-deriv/review-me/README.md

 ### Near-term

 - Allow users to define custom review rules and priorities
-- Implement a feedback loop to improve review quality based on user interactions
+- Use semantic similarity to group related hunks of code for review, instead of going file by file
 - Enhance the AI's ability to understand relationships between different files in a PR
+- Gather user feedback by capturing replies to review comments and allowing the LLM to respond as needed
 - Provide insights on architectural impacts of changes

 ### Long-term